Pedro Vial: Chasing Lewis and Clark

-On April 19, 1806, Vial and Jarvet departed Santa Fe northward with yet another force, this time with 300 men, to secure treaties with the plains tribes and thwart the efforts of the Americans.
+On April 19, 1806, Vial and Jarvet departed again from Santa Fe northward with yet another force, this time with 300 men as governor del Real Alencaster was more aggressive in his strategy, to secure treaties with the plains tribes and thwart the efforts of the Americans.
 The expedition was soon abandoned due to desertions and Vial was back in Santa Fe by May 30.

 The Spanish made one last effort to intercept Lewis and Clark.
 In June 1806, Lt.
-Facundo Melgares departed New Mexico with 600 men—105 soldiers, 400 militia, and 100 allied Indians—with the objective of making a peace treaty with the Pawnee and halting American incursions into what the Spanish considered their territory.
+Facundo Melgares close collaborator of fellow spaniard del Real Alencaster, departed New Mexico with 600 men—105 soldiers, 400 militia, and 100 allied Indians—with the objective of making a peace treaty with the Pawnee and halting American incursions into what the Spanish considered their territory.
 Melgares left one-half his men on the Arkansas River and proceeded with the other 300 to the Pawnee villages in Nebraska.
 Although his talks with the Pawnee appeared successful, they also raided his horse herd.
 If Melgares had continued his journey another 100 miles (160 km) east to the Missouri River he might have intercepted Lewis and Clark on their return journey.
 The Melgares expedition was the largest military force ever dispatched by the Spanish to the Great Plains.
 Melgares returned to New Mexico in November 1806.